clearbank/ozoneapi-dev-ui-portal/en-gb/docs/Help/40-faqs.md

 These read/write APIs provide the ability for authorised payment initiation service providers (PISPs) to initiate domestic payments, setup new domestic scheduled payments & domestic standing orders, only when the PSU grants consent.
 This API is developed according to the Open Banking Read/Write API Specifications, see [https://www.openbanking.org.uk/](https://www.openbanking.org.uk/)

-#### Confirmation of Funds

-Ths read/write API allow a Card Based Payment Instrument Issuer ('CBPII') to make a request to confirm funds are available.
-This API is developed according to the Open Banking Read/Write API Specifications, see [https://www.openbanking.org.uk/](https://www.openbanking.org.uk/)

 ### What are the roles a TPP can perform?

 A TPP, Third Party Provider, can perform the following roles once they are registered with their National Competent Authority (NCA):